jpetrich/personal-website/_posts/2021-01-19-model-f-unboxing.md

 Installing the keys is not a particularly quick process, but there are lots of helpful tips on the project website.
 The basic process includes holding the keyboard vertically, with the spacebar up, pressing each key into its slot, ensuring it depresses with a compelling motion and noise, and then moving onto the next key until all the keys are seated.
-When the dye sublimated keys are available, the keyboards will ship with the keys pre-installed, but the buckling springs may get disturbed in shipping, so it's a process that would behoove any Model F keyboard owner to get comfortable with.
+It's not a difficult process, and since the keyboard is designed to last practically forever, it's a process that would behoove any Model F keyboard owner to get comfortable with.

 ![assembled keyboard](/assets/modelf/keyboard_top.jpg)
 ![assembled keyboard at an angle](/assets/modelf/keyboard_angle.jpg)